VTY123/srds_code/README.md

-This source code is for the SRDS paper.
+This source code is for the SRDS 2024 paper: Efficient Identity-based Encryption with Minimal Server Trust.

 In other words, it is for prototyping and simulation only.

 Some code for backup or prototype: test